RecipeMD/RecipeMD/specification.md

 ## Example

-This example presents the basic format of a recipemd recipe
+This example presents the basic format of a RecipeMD recipe

 ```markdown
 # Guacamole